The Joseph Kennedy Moment, or the Story of the Shoe Shiner

 Overcoming his confusion, Kennedy advised...
 However, his advice is hidden from us, but for us another thing is more important: the involuntary advice to end the game the trader received from the boy who was shining his shoes.
 Kennedy's astonishment at the fact that the shoeshiner was a shareholder is easy to understand - in the 1920s, the stock market was considered the privilege of the rich and powerful.
 When Kennedy realized that even street boys had stock, he knew something terrible was coming.
 A beautiful legend.

 Here's another one.
-Multimillionaire John Morgan also dumped shares of outsider companies just hours before another stock market crisis.
+Multimillionaire John Morgan also dumped the shares of outsider companies a few hours before another stock market crisis.
 Morgan was accused of manipulating the market.
 "How did you know which assets to get rid of?" - they asked him.
 "What kind of manipulation?
 What nonsense you are talking! - The banker was indignant. - It's just that every morning I shine the same boy's shoes.
 The day before he bragged that he had bought shares in the railroad companies at a bargain price.
 That's when I realized that since the cleaners were coming to the stock exchange, there was nothing to see and it was time to withdraw capital.

 Compare the previous two paragraphs.
 They are very similar, aren't they?
 Only the names are different.
 Surprising, isn't it?
 Let's put our emotions aside and apply logic.
 Cleaner Boy - is a collective image of the poorest of the poor.
 When the two market insiders realized that stocks were selling at prices that even this social class could afford, they both realized that the market had collected all the money it could.
 So the bubble had inflated to its maximum size, and if it bursts not today, then tomorrow.